 “Lawson Lundell fosters a collegial, supportive, and diverse environment, and I look forward to learning and growing with the team.”

-Isabelle obtained her J.D. from Queen’s University, where she was awarded course prizes in Taxation of Trusts & Estates and Civil Procedure.
-During law school, she completed a clerkship at the Ontario Court of Justice and competed in the Gale Cup criminal moot and Hicks Morley labour moot.
+Isabelle articled with Lawson Lundell in 2019 and joined the firm as an associate upon the completion of her articles in 2020.
+Prior to joining the firm, she worked in both the public and non-profit legal sectors.
+In 2019, Isabelle obtained her Juris Doctor from Queen’s University, where she was awarded course prizes in Taxation of Trusts & Estates and Civil Procedure.
+During law school, she completed a clerkship at the Ontario Court of Justice and competed in the Gale Cup criminal law moot and Hicks Morley labour law moot.

 Isabelle is fluent in English, Cantonese, and Mandarin.

 - Summer Student at the Edmonton Community Legal Centre

 - Summer Student at the Department of Justice